New Technologies

 2- Second, A New rear design :

-An “Acoustic reinforcement waveguide cavity” design, for uniformly reshaping the whole spectrum, elevating the Frequency Response “preference boundaries”, while carefully correcting Frequency Response, Phase, Peaks, and dips(!).
-All while uniquely preserving the soundstage openness (holography) that all previous mods have reduced or destroyed.
+A new rear “Acoustic reinforcement waveguide cavity” and baffle design, for uniformly reshaping the whole spectrum, elevating the Frequency Response “preference boundaries”.
+This new part consists of specific design angling, size, and "micro groove dispersion" to carefully control Frequency Response, Phase, Peaks, and dips(!).
+Uniquely preserving the soundstage openness (holography) that many previous mods and remakes have reduced or destroyed.

 Technical Specifications: